Teaching students with special needs

 Organized home school groups of age-appropriate students may register for field trip and in-school programs.
 In-school programs may be presented in public buildings.
 They may not be presented in private residences.
 Visit the School Programs page to see the programs available and how to submit a school program request.

 More resources for teaching at home

 Visit the Educator Resources page for print-ready activities and lessons, information on how to take home one of our 11 resource loan kits, and regional resources for teaching.

-Have your students checked out this season’s Willy's Wilderness Kids’ Page for nature-themed learning and engaging activities?
+Have your students check out Willy's Wilderness for nature-themed learning and engaging activities.

 All are welcome

 Contact any of the District’s education facilities with questions or for assistance.

 Plum Creek Nature Center, Crete Township near Beecher